 - [this patch] The lexer part adds annotation begin- and end-tokens to the token stream, as OpenMP does.

-- D69091: The sema part also adds the AST nodes kinds: the Stmt representing the #pragma, the clauses and Transform.
-The latter represents the semantic analysis result similar to an ImplicitCast.
+- D69091: The sema part also adds the AST nodes kinds: the Stmt representing the #pragma (TransformExecutableDirective) and the clauses (TransformClause).
 Moreover, the AnalysisTransform component constructs a loop nest tree to which transformations are applied to such that Sema can warn about inconsistencies, e.g. there is no inner or ambiguous loops for unrollandjam.

 - D69092: The codegen part uses the same AnalysisTransform to determine which loop metadata nodes to emit.

-- Other parts not yet ready for a review: serialization, index, completion, libclang, ASTMatcher, tooling
+- Optional parts not yet ready such as completion, ASTMatcher and tooling

 Thanks in advance for the review!